Brazil and the World Bank: Water and sanitation

 To improve access, management and efficiency of water and sanitation services in cities, the World Bank invest in the physical and institutional infrastructure to attain greater resilience to the increased variability of water supply while also focusing on pricing policies to ensure that water charges reflect provision costs.
 The support from the World Bank will be embedded in the broader context of water resource management and protection of scarce water resources.
 The bank's engagement in the water sector will continue, including at the water basin level, focused on improved water resource management, inter-stakeholder coordination, utility governance, regulation and critical investments.

 There are several sanitary problems with the water supply in poor areas in Brazil, especially with the conditions to which still water sources that sit above buildings are primary places where mosquito that carry the Dengue Fever or other deadly diseases reproduce.
 The investment from the world bank also focuses on maintaining sanitary conditions of water supply for urban and suburban areas with emphasis on reducing the liability of still water and mosquito infestation.
 With current events of diseases carried by mosquitoes such as the Zika Virus caused much panic over Latin America and contagion prevention.

+Many Brazilians lack a reliable water system, many even needing to ration water.
+Some have no sewerage system, leading to the pollution of many water sources.
+Taking this into account, The World Bank has funded several projects for the construction and maintenance of Brazilian municipalities' water treatment plants; one example being the Santa Cruz do Capibaribe Wastewater Treatment Plant.
+The World Bank attempts to increase water availability throughout its water projects and intends to decrease water rationing to the highest extent possible.